Couples Intensive Programme

 The intensive program uses a variety of evidence-based approaches.
 It is an increasingly popular and highly effective way for couples to reconnect, restore, repair and rejuvenate their relationship.

-The intensive programme is a personalised 2-day intensive programme either online or in the comfort of Ann’s office in the CBD of Wellington.
+The intensive programme is a personalized 3-day intensive programme either online or in the comfort of Ann’s office in the CBD of Wellington.

 Reduce Stress and Resolve Conflict